dev-xo/barebones-stack/README.md

 A simple Remix Stack that follows community guidelines and applies best practices into a clean, batteries included template.

-Authentication less, fancy stuff less.
-You build from here, I've just included the batteries!.<br />
+Authentication less, fancy stuff less.<br />
+You build from here.
+I've just included the batteries!.<br />
 Inspired in [Blues Stacks](https://github.com/remix-run/blues-stack), other cool stacks.

-Javascript version is on the way!
+**Javascript version is on the way!**

 ```
 npx create-remix --template dev-xo/barebones-stack